It’s that time of year again: when we get out the tinsel and baubles, fire up the fairy lights, and bring a tree into the house.

 But amongst all the festive cheer and family gatherings, it can be easy to forget about the potential dangers that Christmas can bring in to your home.

-Here are five things to watch out for:
+Here are five Christmas hazards to watch out for:

 Overused power sockets